near/docs/docs/2.develop/3.development/context/context.md

 The context has information on which user is calling your method, as well as your contract's account.
 This information is available to you through the `current_account`, `predecessor`, and `signer` parameters.

 ### Current Account
 The `current_account` contains the address of your smart contract.
-This is very usefull to allow certain functions to only be called only by the contract itself such as [private callbacks](broken).
+This is very useful to allow certain functions to only be called only by the contract itself such as [private callbacks](broken).

 ### Predecessor and Signer
 The `predecessor` is the account that called the method in the contract.
 Meanwhile, the `signer` is the account that *signed* the first transaction that derived in such method call.